"Davis finds depth and energy in her powerful mezzo soprano, and projects plenty of convincing sensual charge..."

 Nominated for a Young Audiences Music Award 2018

 Mezzo soprano Leslie Davis is winner of the Adele Leigh Memorial Award and the Lieder Prize at the Richard Tauber Prize at Wigmore Hall.
-Recent performances include Spirit 4 Cendrillon for the Glyndebourne Festival and Siren II Rinaldo Glyndebourne on Tour.
-In 2019, Leslie was made an Associate of the Royal Academy of Music.
+She is a recipient of an Independent Opera Post Graduate Fellowship, is a Samling scholar and in 2019, was made an Associate of the Royal Academy of Music.

 Leslie made her American debut with New York City Opera as Mama/Tzippy in Oliver Knussen's Where the Wild Things Are, a role she previously performed as a Vocal Fellow at the Boston Symphony's Tanglewood Music Festival.
 For The Glyndebourne Festival, roles include Helen/Hallamah in the World Premier of Belongings, Magdalene (cover) Die Meistersinger von Nürenberg, Ramiro (cover) La Finta Giardiniera, Dorabella (cover) Cosi fan tutte, Flora (cover) La Traviata, Meg Page (cover) Falstaff, La Bergére/La Chauve Souris (cover) L’enfant et les sortileges, Hänsel (cover) Hänsel und Gretel, and Kitchen Girl (cover) Rusalka.
 Further engagements include Dryade and Der Komponist (cover) Ariadne auf Naxos for the Opéra National de Bordeaux, Mrs. TV The Golden Ticket for Wexford Festival Opera, The Fox The Cunning Little Vixen, Sorceress Dido and Aeneas, and Queen Elizabeth I Frobisher for the Banff Festival.